GYNECOMASTIA (ENLARGED MALE BREASTS)

 The two most common modifiable risk factors that we come across in our practice are,

 - Smoking.
-Smoking is associated with increased risk of infection, hematomas and more bleeding during the surgery, and wound healing problems.
+Smoking is associated with an increased risk of infection, hematomas, increased bleeding during surgery, and wound healing problems.
 It is strongly recommended to stop smoking at least one month before the surgery and during the postoperative period.
-Smoking is a reason for postponement of the surgery.
+Smoking is a reason for the postponement of the surgery in our practice.

 - Increased body weight.
 Better outcomes are seen in individuals close to their ideal body weight.
-Obesity is associated with more extensive surgery and greater risk of wound related complications.
-Incase an overweight individual is planning to undergo gynecomastia surgery after a few months, it is advisable to reduce their weight before surgery.
+Obesity is associated with more extensive surgery and a greater risk of wound-related complications.
+In case an overweight individual is planning to undergo gynecomastia surgery after a few months, it is advisable to reduce their weight before surgery.

 How is the surgery performed?